midhunamenon/uk-crime-dashboard/README.md

 # UK Police Force Crime Dashboard
-This interactive dashboard visualises UK crime data from May 2024 to April 2025 using Plotly Dash.
+This interactive dashboard visualises UK crime data from May 2024 to April 2025 using Plotly.
 The chart allows filtering by month and visualises crime types in each month
 ----
 ## Features
 - Month-wise dropdown filtering